 More from Farm Futures:

 Senior Editor Bryce Knorr first joined Farm Futures Magazine in 1987.
 In addition to analyzing and writing about the commodity markets, he is a former futures introducing broker and is a registered Commodity Trading Adviser.
 He conducts Farm Futures exclusive surveys on acreage, production and management issues and is one of the analysts regularly contracted by business wire services before major USDA crop reports.
 Besides the Morning Call on www.FarmFutures.com he writes weekly reviews for corn, soybeans, and wheat that include selling price targets, charts and seasonal trends.
-His other weekly reviews on basis, energy, fertilizer and financial markets and feature price forecasts for key crop inputs.
+His other weekly reviews on corn farming, basis, energy, fertilizer and financial markets feature price forecasts for key crop inputs.
 A journalist with 38 years of experience, he received the Master Writers Award from the American Agricultural Editors Association.

 For more corn news, corn crop scouting information and corn diseases to watch for, follow Tom Bechman's column, Corn Illustrated Weekly, published every Tuesday.